FRABA: Brands Under FRABA

 FRABA designs and markets position and motion sensors.
 These products are used e. g. from manufacturing to mining, agriculture to energy.
 Products include magnetic and optical rotary encoders, inclinometers, linear position sensors, kit encoder and Wiegand sensors.

 POSITAL is a manufacturer of sensors for motion control and safety assurance systems.
-The company’s products, which include rotary encoders, inclinometers and linear position sensors, are used in a wide range of settings, from manufacturing to mining, agriculture to energy.
+The company's products, which include rotary encoders, inclinometers and linear position sensors, are used in a wide range of settings, from manufacturing to mining, agriculture to energy.
 POSITAL is a member of the international FRABA Group.
-FRABA Group is a market-leading enterprise that makes use of advanced product design and manufacturing process to ensure that its customers enjoy the benefits of technology leadership, choice, product quality and competitive prices.

-UBITO is a new brand of the FRABA Group to take Wiegand Technology into large new market segments.
-Over the last fifteen years and under the brand POSITAL, significant expertise and a strong team has been built focusing on Wiegand wire production and the application of Wiegand Sensors in multiturn rotary encoders.
-The brand name UBITO brings to mind the word ‘ubiquitous’ and the concept of reaching far and wide.
-By combining references to the latin words ‘Ubi’ (where) and ‘Ito’ (imperative of “to go”), the name indicates the drive for Wiegand Technology to spread across a wide and growing field of applications.
+UBITO is a new brand of the FRABA Group.

-CREDEMUS supports and supplies a comprehensive manufacturing control system which adopts the highly efficient ‘mass customization’ manufacturing methodology within a cloud computing infrastructure.
-This system, aimed at mid-sized manufacturing companies, includes production management software, order fulfillment platform, and consulting support.
+CREDEMUS includes production management software, order fulfillment platform, and consulting support.

-CODORMO For 30 years, we were creating safety systems for industrial doors.
-We have taken this knowledge and applied it to our new line of products.
-CODORMO aims at revolutionizing the automation of commercial doors.
-Preventive maintenance, machine learning and internet of things are a few of the pillars of our innovations.
-Door manufacturers, installers and system integrators can all benefit from the unique advantages our products offer; increased mechanical lifetime, identification of quality issues, remote maintenance, remote software updates and more.
+CODORMO makes safety systems for industrial doors.

 VITECTOR the company produces safety sensors for doors.
 The product portfolio includes optical and pneumatic sensing edges, bumpers, and photo-eye sensors which meet international standards for safety devices.
 These products have applications in commercial, bus, and train doors as well as production machines.
 VITECTOR was acquired by CEDES in 2022.